 Even if you do manage that, you will burn out eventually.

-Spend a day or two to analyse what work you can do and what work isn’t very important.
+Spend a day or two analyzing what work you can do and what work isn’t very important.

 The idea is to focus on essential tasks.
 I picked up this productivity hack in this beautiful book.

-If there is something you’re doing that is not bringing in good returns, consider scrapping it all together.
+If there is something you’re doing that is not bringing in good returns, consider scrapping it altogether.

 This also follows the 80-20 rule.
 Basically, 20% of the work we do brings in 80% of the results.

 Try to focus on what is absolutely essential.
 It will make a drastic change to your productivity.

 I usually keep a list of the 3 most important tasks (MIT) on my Notes app.
 If I finish these 3 tasks every day, I consider my day to be extremely productive.

 I used to spend 1-1.5 hours replying to my emails every morning.
 It was valuable time that I could have spent writing newsletters or blog posts.

 I used to create 1-2 pins every day too.